Disclaimer: I do not own Harry Potter or any of the characters.

 "How dare you defile the house of Black with filth of half-blood?!
 You are unworthy to be of my kin, worm!
 You disgrace, you blood-traitor!"

 "Do be quiet."
 He pulled the curtains over her ranting figure and she instantly fell silent.
-It gave him a strange sort of satisfaction to hear those words from his mother; at least they were from another person, however foul that person was.
-He quietly opened the door, turning the knob slowly and pulling the heavy door open so to make as little noise as possible.
+It gave him a strange sort of satisfaction to hear those words from his mother: even from beyond the grave he could irritate her.
+Sirius quietly opened the door, turning the knob slowly and pulling the heavy door open so to make as little noise as possible.

 Standing on the other side with his robes hanging in tatters around his wiry frame was Remus Lupin.